zimeon/iiif/INSTALLATION.md

 sudo pip install Pillow
 ```

-and this should then have all the image formats we need except openjpeg.
-The
+Pillow should then support all the image formats we need (including JPEG2000 if `openjpeg`
-image formats are displayed in a table at then end of the install:
+was installed.
+The image formats are displayed in a table at then end of the install:

 ```
 --------------------------------------------------------------------